 The nature of the word “burner” suggests that such a device would be used for a short time and then discarded.
 For most people this isn’t necessary or worth the cost, but the especially privacy-conscious might like the idea.

 A burner phone doesn’t require a Google account, GPS tracking your location, or ads in every app logging your activities.
 They just work, and that’s what some people need.
 If this sounds like you, Kannon has already covered the privacy uses for a burner phone.
+And if you don’t want to purchase a second phone, you could consider a burner app for your smartphone instead.

 Getting Messages Out